kohkimakimoto/essh/README.md

 cache01.localhost    cache01 server              cache,backend
 ```

 You can see the all hosts.
-Next, try to run it `--filter` option.
+Next, try to run it with `--filter` option.

 ```
 $ essh --hosts --filter=web